Keyboard shortcuts

 Radix sort

 Radix sort extends counting sort to handle integers with many digits.
-Instead of sorting on the entire key at once (which would require a counts array as large as the key range), radix sort processes one digit at a time, from least significant to most significant.
+Instead of sorting on the entire value at once (which would require a counts array as large as the value range), radix sort processes one digit at a time, from least significant to most significant.

 The algorithm

-• Sort the array by that digit using a stable sort (counting sort restricted to digits 0–9).
+• Sort the array by digit using a stable sort (counting sort restricted to digits 0–9).

 Why least significant digit first?

-It may seem counterintuitive to start with the least significant digit.
-Consider sorting .
+It may at first seem counterintuitive to start with the least significant digit.
+To understand why this is needed let us try to sort by the most significant digit first and see where it leads us - let us consider sorting the array .
 If we sorted by the most significant digit first, we would get groups starting with 3, 4, 6, 7.
-But then sorting by the next digit within each group is exactly the original problem on smaller arrays — we have made no progress toward a linear-time algorithm.
+But then sorting by the next digit within each group would be exactly the original problem, only on smaller arrays - which means that we have made no progress toward a linear-time algorithm.

-LSD radix sort avoids this by exploiting stability.
-After sorting by digit , the relative order of elements that agree on digit is determined by the previous passes on digits .
-When we sort by digit , stability preserves this order among elements with the same digit at position .
+LSD (Least Significant Digit) radix sort avoids this by exploiting stability.
+Recall that digit positions are numbered from left to right, and we process them in reverse: .
+After sorting by digit , the relative order for the elements that agree on digit is determined by the previous passes on digits (i.e., the digits to its right).
+And when next we sort by the digit (one position to the left), the stability of sorting preserves the sorting by digit among the elements with the same digit at position .

 Implementation

-The digit-level sorting subroutine is a specialized counting sort that operates on a single digit position:
+The digit-level sorting function is a specialized counting sort that operates on a single digit position:

 export function countingSortByDigit(